• Skip to main content

 Yes.
 In 1930 the archaeologists, determined to explore the world hidden underneath, decided to build some tunnels and today, you can walk through a small section of the approximately eight kilometres of tunnels and see the inside of the structure made with adobe blocks and limestone.

-Note: right now the tunnels are closed due to lingering restrictions from the pandemic, but they’re supposed to reopen soon this year (“soon” in Mexico it’s like the “soon come” in the Caribbean, it may be months so don’t hold your breath).
+Note: right now the tunnels are still closed due to the lack of maintenance during the time they were shut during and after the big C, but they’re supposed to reopen soon (“soon” in Mexico it’s like the “soon come” in the Caribbean, it may be months so don’t hold your breath).
 You can still walk around the archeological site and visit the museum.
-If you’re claustrophobic, entering the tunnels may not be a good experience as it’s a long path (918 feet), narrow, low-height, dimly lit, and there are no shortcuts to get out.
+Also, if you’re claustrophobic, entering the tunnels may not be a good experience as it’s a long path (918 feet), narrow, low-height, dimly lit, and there are no shortcuts to get out.

 After emerging from the tunnels feeling like Indiana Jones we entered the open courtyard in the archeological zone, which used to be a fertile land for agriculture.